Sougwen Chung: Career

 Following their first exhibitions taking place in 2010-2014, Chung began experimenting with drawing in collaboration with machines while a researcher at MIT Media Lab in 2015.
 This involved collecting two decades of personal drawings to train a recurrent neural network, later titled Drawing Operations Unit: Generation_1 (D.O.U.G._1).
 The robotic arm's behaviour is generated from neural nets trained on the artist's drawing gestures.
 In a sense, the robotic arm has learned from the visual style of the artist's previous drawings and outputs a machine interpretation during the human/robot drawing duet.
 In 2016, the artist was awarded the Excellence Award at the Japan Media Arts Festival for this work.

 Since then, the Drawing Operations series has continued to explore the interplay between human and machine mark-making, examining categories such as “human”, “machine”, “biological", "artificial,” and “intelligence” as evolving rather than fixed concepts.

-Chung is also an inaugural member of NEW INC, the first museum-led technology and art in collaboration with The New Museum.
+Chung, founder of SCILICET, is also an inaugural member of NEW INC, the first museum-led incubator for technology and art, in collaboration with The New Museum.
 According to the World Science Festival 2018, they are an Artist-In-Residence at Bell Labs exploring new forms of drawing in virtual reality, with biometrics, machine learning, and robotics.

-In 2019 Chung presented a talk at TED@BCG Mumbai titled "Why I draw with robots".
+In 2019 Chung presented a TED Talk in Mumbai titled "Why I draw with robots".

 In 2022, Chung's work MEMORY (Drawing Operations Unit: Generation_2) was acquired by the Victoria and Albert Museum in London.
 The acquisition of MEMORY comprises a fine art print, a film documenting the artist's process, and a Recurrent Neural Network (RNN) model contained within a 3D printed sculpture.